 By nature, we don’t see well.
 We justify what we do.
 We don’t see ourselves as others see us, let alone as God sees us.
 Reading the Bible is like putting on a pair of spectacles.
 You begin to see what God sees.
 You get to know what grieves Him and offends Him.

-Growing up in Scotland, I learned early on these five questions to keep in mind when you read the Bible.
+Growing up in Scotland, I learned early on that there are five questions to keep in mind when you read the Bible.
 I’ve never outgrown them…

-1. What does this tell me about God?
+- What does this tells me about God?

 4. Is there a promise to believe?

 Today we are focusing in on the question: Is there a sin to avoid?
 Reading the Bible will open your eyes to see the sins you must avoid.
 Look, for example, at 1 Corinthians 13: